Credit Union Times Women to Watch 2012: The Industry Supporters

 Additionally, Hunt assists NAFCU's Research department in conducting analysis, and interpreting a variety of policy issues directly impacting credit unions.
 She also analyzes and manages litigation for NAFCU, ensuring that NAFCU continues to successfully aid their members.

-Hunt came to NAFCU as Associate Director of Regulatory Affairs, she was promoted to the division's director, vice president, and senior vice president before being named to her current position.
+Hunt joined NAFCU as Associate Director of Regulatory Affairs and was later promoted to the division's director, vice president, and senior vice president before being named to her current position.
 In 2012, Hunt was named one of the Credit Union Times Women to Watch, for her direct, cooperative leadership style as well as her consistent contributions to the credit union community.
-She has also been active in CFA policy subcommittees during her almost nine years at NAFCU.
+She also serves as a board member for the Consumer Federation of America (CFA) and has been active in CFA policy subcommittees during her nearly 12 years at NAFCU.

 Before joining NAFCU, Hunt worked as the legal counsel to Massachusetts State Senator Andrea Nuciforo, Jr., Senate Chairman of the Joint Committee on Banks and Banking, where she delved deeply into credit union and financial services issues.
 Most recently, Hunt worked as a law clerk at the U.S. Court of Appeals for Veterans Claims.
 Hunt is a graduate of the University of Maryland at College Park and William and Mary School of Law.
 She is a member of the Virginia and Massachusetts Bars.